 Recycling - Urban and Rural Areas

 Council provides a 240 litre recycling bin with a yellow lid, serviced fortnightly on the designated collection day (on the same weekday as garbage).
 Recycling bins are owned by Council and must be left behind at the vacated property if you move house.
 We will supply you with a recycling bin at your new house if there isn't one.
-Households are charged a service fee for each weekly or fortnightly collection (payable annually through Rates) and multiple red, yellow or green bins at properties are noted on Council records accordingly.

 To ensure that your bin is emptied on the scheduled collection day: